Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.1/components/orange-navbar.md

 {{< /orange-supra >}}
 {{< /example >}}

-You can also use icons as navigation items as followed :
+You can also use icons as navigation items as followed:

 {{< example >}}
 {{< orange-supra >}}